genelkim/gute/README.md

 Jonathan Gordon and Benjamin Van Durme.
 The files are named to reflect the content inside.
 Please read the comments in the files to get the details.

-You can add an issue or contact me at <gkim21@cs.rochester.edu> to report bugs.
+You can add an issue or contact me at <genekim@usf.edu> to report bugs.